-- 3.7.1 Repeat steps 3.4.1 to 3.4.11 using the insecticide solution instead of the tap water and suitable untreated blocks. - 3.7.2 Start with the same volume of insecticide solution in the delivery vial as that which gave the right target block weight when you did the calibration with water.
+- 4.7.1.
+Repeat steps 4.4.1 to 4.4.11 using the insecticide solution instead of the tap water and suitable untreated blocks. - 4.7.2.
+Start with the same volume of insecticide solution in the delivery vial as that which gave the right target block weight when you did the calibration with water.
 Keep the insecticide solution on the magnetic stirrer between each spray run so that it is continuously being stirred.
-This is important to keep weight and concentration of insecticide between the sprayed blocks uniform - 3.7.3 For all the blocks within an acceptable range, write: the date of spraying, the chemical code of the insecticide that was sprayed, the test item code and the protocol number on to the block label (on the underside of the block).
-Record on form. - 3.7.3 Move the sprayed blocks that are within range (these are now 'test items') into a temperature and humidity controlled room. - 3.7.4 For all rejected blocks, do not assign a test item code but do record them on the form.
+This is important to keep weight and concentration of insecticide between the sprayed blocks uniform - 4.7.3.
+For all the blocks within an acceptable range, write: the date of spraying, the chemical code of the insecticide that was sprayed, the test item code and the protocol number on to the block label (on the underside of the block).
+Record on form. - 4.7.4.
+Move the sprayed blocks that are within range (these are now 'test items') into a temperature and humidity-controlled room. - 4.7.5.
+For all rejected blocks, do not assign a test item code but do record them on the form.
 Under test item code write 'Rejected'.
 Use additional forms as necessary and staple them together.
-Rejected blocks must be put into the biohazard bags in the Spray Room for disposal. - 3.7.5 Filter paper circles (cut to 8.5cm diameter with paper cutter) should be sprayed before and after each run of AI blocks i.e. 2 filter papers per insecticide or per concentration, or a specified in the study plan.
+Rejected blocks must be put into the biohazard bags in the Spray Room for disposal. - 4.7.6.
+Filter paper circles (cut to 8.5cm diameter with paper cutter) should be sprayed before and after each run of AI blocks i.e. two filter papers per insecticide or per concentration, or a specified in the study plan.
 Filter papers should be given unique numbers in the same way as the blocks but do not write these numbers directly onto the filter paper.
-Let the filter paper dry for 1 hour in the room then wrap them into aluminium foil and write the unique number onto the foil.
-Put the aluminium foil into sealable plastic bags and store them in the fridge until ready for dispatch to the analytical facility (GLP certified facility for GLP studies) for HPLC/GC analysis (this is for quality control of the treatment applications).
+Let the filter paper dry for one hour in the room then wrap them into aluminium foil and write the unique number onto the foil.
+Put the aluminium foil into sealable plastic bags and store them in the fridge until ready for dispatch to the analytical facility (GLP certified facility for GLP)

-3.7.6 If specified in the protocol, any insecticide solution that is not used for the spraying should be put into amber glass bottle(s), labelled with chemical code, spray date, solution concentration and initials.
+- studies) for HPLC/GC analysis (this is for quality control of the treatment applications). - 4.7.7.
+If specified in the protocol, any insecticide solution that is not used for the spraying should be put into amber glass bottle(s), labelled with chemical code, spray date, solution concentration and initials.
 These can be sent off for chemical analysis at external institutes.

-3.8 Cleaning Potter Tower between insecticides, and after spraying
+4.8.
+Cleaning the potter tower between insecticides, and after spraying

-3.8.1 Follow steps 3.3.1 to 3.3.3 above for cleaning the Potter Tower between spraying with different Als or different formulations and concentrations of the same Al. Also follow these steps once all spraying is done.
+4.8.1.
+Follow steps 4.3.1 to 4.3.3 above for cleaning the Potter Tower between spraying with different Als or different formulations and concentrations of the same Al.

+Also follow these steps once all spraying is done.

-3.9 Cleaning and disposal of insecticide-contaminated equipment and consumables
+4.9.
+Cleaning and disposal of insecticide-contaminated equipment and consumables

-- 3.9.1 Reusable apparatus and tools (beakers, cylinders, spatula etc) should be washed out thoroughly following the same procedures as for the Potter Tower. - 3.9.2 Insecticide working solutions should be poured into the 20L jerry can and subsequently disposed following waste management and disposal SOP. - 3.9.3 All contaminated consumables (paper towels, mixing disposable spoons, weigh boats, filter tips, coverslips etc) should be put into biohazard bags into the biohazard bin and subsequently disposed following waste management and disposal SOP. - 3.9.4 Clean floor and other areas surrounding the potter tower, within the fume hood.
-General cleaning in the spraying section/room must be done using specific equipment, labelled and stored in that area and never used elsewhere.
+- 4.9.1.
+Reusable apparatus and tools (beakers, cylinders, spatula etc) should be washed out thoroughly following the same procedures as for the Potter Tower. - 4.9.2.
+Insecticide working solutions should be poured into the 20L jerry can and subsequently disposed following waste management and disposal SOP. - 4.9.3.
+All contaminated consumables (paper towels, mixing disposable spoons, weigh boats, filter tips, coverslips etc) should be put into biohazard bags into the biohazard bin and subsequently disposed following waste management and disposal SOP. - 4.9.4.
+Clean floor and other areas surrounding the potter tower, within the fume hood.

+General cleaning in the spraying section/room must be done using specific equipment, labelled and stored in that area and never used elsewhere